Meet Nick

 After college, Nick began his career with CONSOL Energy, where he worked as an engineer in the field of power plants and electricity generation.
 He subsequently attended Duquesne University to pursue an MBA and returned later to Duquesne for a JD Law degree.

-Today, Nick is a chemical engineer, attorney, and businessman.
-During a career spanning 30 years, he served as the CEO or Chairman of the Board of five public energy companies.
-During that time, Nick has been on the front lines of the war being waged by elites against the working men and women of Appalachia, the “doers” of the American economy, and the free-thinking individual.
-Increasingly, he has resisted the rigid, anti-science, anti-progress, and anti-human ideology pushed by environmental organizations, elite academia, and entrenched bureaucrats.
-He views the leftist as the primary threat facing our nation and society.
+Across his 30-plus year career he has served as the CEO or Chairman of the Board of five public energy companies.
+He’s been on the front lines of the war being waged by elites against the working men and women of Appalachia, the “doers” of the American economy, and the free-thinking individual.

 Personal